UArts is no longer accepting applications for this program.

 Create something that is as meaningful as it is beautiful through the study of Glass.
 If you are passionate about working with your hands and have a desire to express yourself through glass and glassblowing, look no further than UArts.
-As part of the Bachelor of Fine Arts in Craft + Material Studies program, our Glass concentration allows you to engage with the ideas and concepts that drive your art through technical instruction from accomplished artists.
+As part of the Bachelor of Fine Arts in the Craft + Material Studies program, our Glass concentration allows you to engage with the ideas and concepts that drive your art through technical instruction from accomplished artists.
 Your in-studio instruction will be hands-on, yet rooted in investigation of meaning and content.

 Topics covered include the use of color in glass, two and three-dimensional surface treatment, the relationship between volume and skin of forms, blowing into molds and working in a variety of scales.
 Projects provide you with broad exposure to the many possibilities inherent in the medium.